zhibirc/automa-sh-ion/readme.md

 There is also one important thing.
 Oftentimes in automation you're dealing with services/APIs which may have access tokens, common configuration data (URLs, ports etc.) or other reusable stuff.
-Entering it each time you run a script is tedious, so you can put them into the set of environment variables or use them inside the particular script.
+Entering it each time you run a script is tedious, so you can put them into the set of environment variables (e.g. `export VARIABLE=value`) or use them inside the particular script.
 Each one that requires user-specific data has a list of suggested variables described in the topmost comment of this script.
 Now you and only you decide where and how do you prefer to initialize them.